MonkeyWhisper/qb-bossmenu/README.md

 # qb-bossmenu
-New bossmenu converted to qb-menu and qb-input. qb-bossmenu and qb-gangmenu converted to qb-menu, merged into a single resource, and saves the account in the database I have converted the function that looks for server-side players, so that I can have more information about the players nearby.
+New bossmenu converted to qb-menu and qb-input. qb-bossmenu and qb-gangmenu converted to qb-menu, merged into a single resource, and saves the account in the database.
+I have converted the function that looks for server-side players, so that I can have more information about the players nearby.
 I rewrote most of the events.
 if there are any problems or other, do not hesitate to contact me or to open a pool request